Public release of data

 Relevant day

-• The earliest possible release date for basic well data and reports is 2 years after the end of the operation (Regulation 8.11(5) and 10.11(5)).
+• 2 years after the end of the operation (Regulation 8.11(5) and 10.11(5)), or

-• Release provisions for basic survey data can vary according to survey type, permit type, and commercial intent (exclusivity) (Regulations 8.11 (2–4) and 10.11(2-4)).
-Confidentiality periods of up to 15 years may apply.
+The relevant day for survey data and reports can vary according to survey type, permit type, and commercial intent (exclusivity) (Regulations 8.11 (2–4) and 10.11(2-4)).

 Titleholders are encouraged to: